Scholarships Available

 - Participation in school and community activities

-- Awarded to graduating senior from Hesperia High School
+To be awarded to graduating senior from Hesperia High School

 - For students pursuing further education and a postsecondary degree, credential, certificate, or apprenticeship